-Celebrate the Marion Feast of Our Lady of Perpetual Help on June 27.
+The Marian Feast of Our Lady of Perpetual Help is celebrated on June 27.

-Our Lady of Perpetual Help is a 15th-century icon, originally from Crete, a main source of religious imagery in Europe at the time.
-Renowned Spanish painter El Greco (The Greek) was initially trained in the style of the Cretan school.
+Our Lady of Perpetual Help is a 15th-century icon, originally from Crete, a major source of European religious imagery at the time.

-The icon came from the Keras Kardiotissas Monastery in Crete, Greece, but has been in Rome, Italy at the church of San Matteo in Via Merulana.
+The icon came from the Keras Kardiotissas Monastery in Crete, Greece, but is now in Rome, Italy at the church of San Matteo in Via Merulana.
 It was first placed there in 1499.

 Patroness of Haiti

-Haitians credit Our Lady of Perpetual Help with performing miracles during a cholera and smallpox outbreak in 1882.
+Haitians credit Our Lady of Perpetual Help with helping to end a cholera outbreak by bringing rain amid a drought in 1882.
 She was confirmed patroness of Haiti in 1942 under Pope Pius XII.

 In New York City